Maple Leaf Sports & Entertainment: Recent projects

-In 2008 MLSE launched the TFC Academy youth system to develop soccer players for Toronto FC by taking advantage of MLS's new homegrown player rule which allows clubs to retain the rights to players they develop without them being subject to the MLS SuperDraft.
-The senior academy team originally competed in the Canadian Soccer League until pulling out in early 2013 due to the CSL losing its sanctioning from the Canadian Soccer Association.
+In 2008 MLSE established the TFC Academy youth system to develop soccer players for Toronto FC, by taking advantage of MLS's new homegrown player rule which allows clubs to sign players they develop without being subject to the MLS SuperDraft.
+The senior academy team originally competed in the Canadian Soccer League until pulling out in early 2013 due to the league losing its sanctioning from the Canadian Soccer Association.
 The team played that year in the Ontario Soccer League before joining League1 Ontario for the 2014 season.
-In September 2018, the U20 team left L1O and transformed into a U19 team that competes in the U.S. Soccer Development Academy (USSDA), along with U17 and U15 teams.
-The USSA announced on April 15, 2020, that they were ceasing operations permanently due to financial struggles brought on by the COVID-19 pandemic.
-In response, MLS announced that it was creating MLS Next as a replacement elite youth player development development platform, which the Toronto FC Academy would participate in.
+In September 2018 the U20 team left L1O and transformed into a U19 team that competed in the U.S. Soccer Development Academy (USSDA), along with U17 and U15 teams.
+After the USSA announced in April 2020, that it was ceasing operations permanently due to financial challenges brought on by the COVID-19 pandemic, MLS announced that it was creating MLS Next as a replacement elite youth player development platform, which the Toronto FC Academy would participate in.

+It was announced in January 2009 that MLSE would acquire the 80.1% interest in GolTV Canada, a digital cable soccer channel, held by MLSE owner Tanenbaum through Insight Sports.
+The channel operated as a localized version of GOL TV USA, which owned the remaining 19.9%, with a focus on Toronto FC.
+In early 2015 MLSE informed the CRTC that it had acquired full ownership of the channel, however the channel ceased operations and the license was abandoned effective August 31, 2015.
+In November 2009 MLSE applied to the CRTC for a Category 2 digital TV license for a general interest sports service provisionally named Mainstream Sports, which was granted in June 2010.
+MLSE planned to establish the channel as a regional sports network to broadcast its teams' games, with the tentative name "Real Sports" (similar to the branding of MLSE's sports bar and apparel store).
+It was never revealed whether the channel would have replaced, or supplemented, MLSE's existing digital channels.
+Peddie credited the threat of an in-house sports channel as a motivator for Rogers and Bell, owners of sports channels Sportsnet and TSN respectively, to purchase the company to avoid having to pay inflated fees or be shut out from broadcasting MLSE teams' games.
+The acquisition of MLSE by Rogers and Bell in 2012, and associated agreements to divide the company's regional broadcast rights between the two, eliminated the need for the channel and its license expired after the three-year deadline for launch passed in 2013.
+In August 2022 it was announced that Leafs Nation Network, the rebranded Leafs TV specialty channel devoted to the Maple Leafs and Marlies, would cease operations on September 1.
+The channel had been valued at $19 million on behalf of the CRTC in 2012.